thomasbjeldbak/thomasbjeldbak/README.md

 ## I'm a Student at Aalborg University! 📚

-- 🌱 I’m currently studying Software on 2nd Semester at Aalborg University, Denmark
+- 🌱 I’m currently studying Software on the 3rd Semester at Aalborg University, Denmark
 - 🥅 2022 Goals: Create my own personal website
 - ⚡ Fun fact: I love to game and hang out with my friends